abhi3700/eosio_tropium_contracts/tropiumico/README.md

 ### Real time
 * Buyer send EOS tokens & receive TRPM tokens to/from contract respectively.
-* Seller send TRPM tokens & receive EOS tokens to/from contract respectively.

-> NOTE: Anyone can be buyer/seller, no authentication required from dApp side.
+> NOTE: Anyone can be buyer, no authentication required from dApp side.

 ## Compile
 ```console